MikeWasHere/FinalProject/bbaklava/README.md

 });

 ```
 So might look complex but, very simple, let me explain.
-That part where it says ```Javascript .directive("rightsidebar", function() ``` the ("rightsidebar") is what dictates the name of the custom HTML.
+That part where it says ```Javascript .directive("rightsidebar", function() ``` the ("rightsidebar") is what dictates the name of the custom HTML ```HTML <rightsidebar></rightsidebar>```.
 In the Return section, there is a "template" and there you would put what you would want it to render. in this case it would render a div that would say "here is some right sidebar magic for ya.".
 Your problably wondering what the "restict: E" is used for.
 It is just saying that this will restrict this directive to Elements.